hhfernald/ipynotes/docs/02_guidelines.md

      Saving notes to a database would solve that problem, but of course you'd lose the advantage of plain text files.

   - *Each note automatically has its own ID and modification date.*
-     The relative path of the note is sufficient to find and load the note.
+     The name (relative path) of the note is sufficient to find and load the note.

   - *Small files occupy little memory.*
-     The application can load just the note being viewed or worked on, and all of the memory that is not being used to hold thousands of lines from a large text file can be used instead to keep a cache of the relative paths of all of the notes in your collection.
+     The application can load just the note being viewed or worked on, and all of the memory that is not being used to hold thousands of lines from a large text file can be used instead to keep a cache of the names (relative paths) of all of the notes in your collection.

   The drawbacks are: